 Elephants World offers different visiting programs: you can come for a half-day, for a whole day, or even stay there for a night in a traditional Thai style cottage near the mountains and the river Kwai.
 Your elephant experience will involve observing the elephants bathing, gathering or planting food for the elephants, cleaning fruits, and feeding them.

 You can also participate in the Mahout Program that lasts between one to four weeks, during which you will take care of one elephant and learn everything about the Asian elephants.

 2. Elephant Nature Park, Chiang Mai

 Elephant Nature Park is the oldest and the most famous elephant sanctuary and a rescue center in Thailand, located 60 km away from Chiang Mai.
-It was founded by Lek Chailert, an award-winning conservationist who has been advocating for elephants' rights and welfare in Thailand for dozens of years.
+If you are going to visit Chiang Mai, be sure to add this elephant sanctuary to your Chiang Mai itinerary.
+Elephant Nature Park was founded by Lek Chailert, an award-winning conservationist who has been advocating for elephants' rights and welfare in Thailand for dozens of years.
 She also founded the Save Elephant Foundation, an organization that fundraises for and supports elephant sanctuaries.